benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>

 #### Accuracy
 The accuracy of the digital footprint left behind by people in their online activities is highly questionable.
-Personal data, in particular the "self reported" variety cannot be assumed to be objective or accurate.
-How does big data deal with sarcastic comments made on twitter?
-Is a message retweeted because the person agrees or disagrees?
-Is the personal information people use in online surveys and competitions accurate?
-Are all user details used to sign up for trial software real?
-How do we determine the accuracy of qualifications and skills from Linkedin?
-What types of relationships characterise each connection on Linkedin or follower on Twitter?
-Is the general demeanor of people in online communities always representative of their character in real life?
-Alter egos?
-Trolls?
-If it's possible to answer "no" to any of these questions, then systematic error is inherent in any system churning this data due to inaccuracy.
+Personal data, in particular the "self produced" variety cannot be assumed to be objective or accurate.
+Sarcasm, irony and many forms of wit and commentary (e.g. repeating or quoting something you disagree with) betray the surface meaning of the words used by their creator and most often relate to some (external) undefined context.
+Skills and qualifications pertaining to anyone (e.g. Linkedin) can not be assumed to be up to date or accurate, or indeed reflect the intelligence of the person in question.
+The general demeanor of people in online communities may in no way reflect their character in real life.

+Systematic error is inherent in any system churning this type of data.
 Data does not speak for itself.
 <br/>
 <br/>